GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 **Delete Reaction by ID**<br>
 `http://localhost:3001/thoughts/thoughtId/reactions/reactionId`

 Unlike `Create New Reaction`, `Delete Reaction by ID` requires both a `thoughtId` and a `reactionId`.
-This route removes the reaction specified by `reactionId` from the reactions array of the thought associated with `thoughtId`.
+This route removes the reaction specified by `reactionId` from the reactions array of the thought specified by `thoughtId`.

 **Special case:** If you attempt to delete a reaction with an ID that does not exist, you will not receive an error but the thought's reactions array will remain unchanged.